Nuclear effects in high-energy neutrino interactions: Calculations of nuclear effects

 \section{Calculations of nuclear effects}

 Both charged lepton and neutrino interactions in nuclei in deep-inelastic scattering (DIS) measurements show modifications of the quark parton densities in the medium, even for nuclei with masses as low as $A = 4$.
 Here we give the neutrino-nucleus cross sections for charged and neutral currents for non-isoscalar targets including nuclear modifications of the parton densities (nPDFs), relative to a deuteron.
 Although our calculation is leading order (LO), we use NLO nPDFs and PDFs to obtain a first estimate of the effect on absorption of neutrinos by the Earth.
 There are few strictly LO proton PDFs and those that exist do not include error sets.
 In addition, the latest nPDF set, EPPS16 \cite{EPPS16} only has a NLO set available.
 We have checked the proton to deuterium ratio at LO calculated with both CTEQ61L (a fully LO calculation) and with CTEQ6M \cite{cteq6m} (LO cross sections and NLO proton PDFs) and found agreement between the two calculations on the sub-percent level.
 We chose these two sets because they were the CTEQ sets used in the global analyses of the EPS09 nPDF sets at LO and NLO respectively.
 (We note that the nature of the gluon densities in these sets may lead to some differences for gluon-dominated processes.
 This would not be the case for other nPDF sets based on proton parton densities with similar small $x$ gluon behavior \cite{RVppb}.)
 This justifies using a LO calculation to test the modifications in question using calculated ratios.
+(We remark that Ref.~\cite{Dev} calculated neutrino-nucleon scattering at LO with leading, next-to-leading and next-to-next-to-leading order proton PDFs and found only small differences.
+They also noted that their LO cross sections were within a few percent of a previous NLO calculation \cite{Dev}.)

 Neglecting the longitudinal structure function, $F_L$, the charged current cross section for neutrino- or antineutrino-proton interactions is

 where

 with $Y_\pm = 1 \pm (1 - y)^2$.
 Here $G_F$ is the Fermi constant, $M_W$ is the $W^\pm$ boson mass, $Q^2$ is the square of the momentum transferred from the neutrino to the proton.
 The fraction of the proton momentum carried by a quark is $x = Q^2/(2m (E_\nu- E_\nu'))$ with proton mass $m$, incoming and outgoing neutrino energies $E_\nu$ and $E'_\nu$ respectively, and inelasticity $y = (E_\nu-E'_\nu)/E_\nu$.